High School Student, Campus Cop Credited With Saving Life of 95-Year-Old Driver in Crash

-A local high school student and a campus officer are being called heroes for saving the life of a 95-year-old man.
+A Southern California high school student and a campus officer are being called heroes for saving the life of a 95-year-old man.

 "I was walking out into the alleyway I heard a loud crash," said Bodie Chapman, a 15-year-old sophomore at Alta Loma High School.
 "The guy was passed out and his foot was on the accelerator."

-The driver of a red Toyota Corolla had a medical emergency, causing him to lose consciousness on Baseline Road.
+The driver of a red Toyota Corolla lost consciousness and crashed on Baseline Road.
 His car struck another before stopping on the curb near the high school.

 Local